 However either way you go, if you design for those with the greatest accessibility needs, it’s highly likely that you’ll end up with a building or product that is easier and more accessible for everyone!

 My daughter EJ is the catalyst that started my campaign journey, to join the push for progress towards a more inclusive society (for her future) through enabling more comprehensive access.
 Part of that, I think, has to be to talk about inclusive and accessible design more often.
 To encourage all people to think about how inclusive their homes are, and the places and spaces they visit.

 I think the mainstream media and the design industry have a huge role to play here, and I think we can also learn a lot from the way that eco design has become a mainstream issue.
 My feeling is that inclusive design and accessibility are, and have to be seen to be, a critical aspect of sustainable design!

 Of course everyone’s needs are different, so good design should allow for those differences, provide alternatives, be flexible.
-If you are young, fit, able bodied it’s easy to be oblivious to how our buildings and environment can put up barriers for some, but find yourself on crutches, try pushing a pram or pulling trolley suitcase around and suddenly things can seem very different.
+If you are young, fit, able it’s easy to be oblivious to how our buildings and environment can put up barriers for some, but find yourself with a temporary disability, or when you try pushing a pram or pulling trolley suitcase around, suddenly things can seem very different.